Survey of Consistent Software-Defined Network Updates: From Theory to Practice

-\item \textbf{Dealing with events occurring during an update:} Operational sequences computed by update algorithms forcedly assume stable network conditions.
+Operational sequences computed by update algorithms forcedly assume stable network conditions.
 In practice, however, unpredictable events, like failures, can modify the network behavior concurrently and independently from the operations performed to update the network.
 While concurrent events can be very unlikely (especially for fast updates), by definition they cannot be prevented.
 A few contributions assessed the impact of such unpredictable events on the update safety.
 For instance, the impact of link failures on SITN-based IGP reconfigurations is experimentally evaluated in~\cite{igp-updates-ton}.
 A more systematic approach is taken by the recent FOUM work~\cite{huafoum}, that aims at guaranteeing per-packet consistency in the presence of an adversary able to perform packet-tampering and packet-dropping attacks.